angular/angular/aio/content/guide/form-validation.md

-Use this template-driven validation technique when working with static forms with simple, standard validation rules.
+Use this template driven validation technique when working with static forms with simple, standard validation rules.

-Here are the complete files for the first version of `HeroFormTemplateCompononent` in the template-driven approach:
+Here are the complete files for the first version of `HeroFormTemplateCompononent` in the template driven approach:

 <code-tabs>